shinyay/mac-setup/README-Macbook12.md

 - Swipe between pages: `1 finger`

 ### Dock
-- [ ] Configuration
+- [x] Configuration

 - Size: `Small`
+- Magnification: `Large`
+- Minimize windows into application icon: `ON`
-- Magnification: `ON`
+- Automatically hide and show the Dock: `ON`
-- Show recent application in Dock
+- Show recent application in Dock: `ON`

 #### Battery
 - [ ] Configuration